Yellowmagazine9/CSS-testing-/README.md

 The first things i notice in some youtube tutorials and how there is internal and external ways to use css i will obviously use external but i feel like using some internal css in the begging can help you with becoming familiar with the words and code to use.

-well i made na external stylesheet and started changing stuff, background color, test color. it was really easy?!
+well i made a external stylesheet and started changing stuff, background color, test color. it was really easy?!

+just learned about divs and spans, very curious.